 The position provides an outstanding training program in protein biochemistry and structure, and also in molecular and cellular biology, in a highly dynamic and team-oriented research program.
 Successful candidates will work in a cutting-edge research environment that tackles this important new arena in structural and cell biology.
-The laboratory has outstanding facilities for cell biology, molecular biology, protein expression, purification, and biochemistry, and cryogenic electron microscopy and protein crystallography.
+The laboratory has outstanding facilities for cell biology, molecular biology, protein expression, purification, biochemistry, as well as cryogenic electron microscopy and protein crystallography.

-The laboratory collaborates with several other laboratories on campus including exciting collaborative and currently active projects with Drs Pat Griffin, Joe Kissil, Kirill Martenmyanov, Kendall Nettles, Mark Sundrud, and Susana Valente.
+The laboratory collaborates with several other laboratories on campus including Drs Pat Griffin, Joe Kissil, Kirill Martenmyanov, Kendall Nettles, Mark Sundrud, Hyeryun Choe, Michael Farzan, and Susana Valente.
 Thus, there are several exciting opportunities for a variety of very interesting projects.

 The Scripps Research Institute provides an incredibly rich scientific environment.
 Notably, TSRI faculty include an outstanding cadre of senior colleagues, including two Nobel Laureates and twenty Members of The National Academy of Sciences, including several in crystallography and biophysics.
-In 2008, The Scripps Research Institute moved into three new, state-of-the-art research buildings.
+In 2008, The Scripps Research Institute opened its three new, state-of-the-art research buildings in Florida.

 The Scripps Research Institute is a member of the South East Regional Collaborative Access Team (SER-CAT) that constructed two beam lines at the Advanced Photon Source (APS) at Argonne National Laboratory.
 The insertion device and bending magnet beam lines are available for all the synchrotron-related data collection needs for the post-doctoral fellows.

 The laboratory recently installed the first 300 kV cryo Atomic Resolution Microscope (cryoARM300) in the Americas and has plenty of microscope time dedicated to the fellow.
-This state-of-the-art transmission electron microscope is a 300 KV high resolution microscope capable of carrying out cryo-electron microscopy studies by providing atomic resolution for structural studies involving single particle analyses.
-The transmission electron microscope is equipped with new and improved Gatan K3 direct electron detector camera that has better DQE, larger field of view (24 Megapixels – 5,760 x 4,092) and faster (3.75 times that of K2 camera).
-The direct detection devices are exquisitely sensitive, produce high signal to noise images, and are ideal for high-resolution studies.
+This state-of-the-art transmission electron microscope is a 300 KV high resolution microscope capable of carrying out cryogenic electron microscopy studies near atomic resolution by single particle analyses.
+The transmission electron microscope is equipped with new and improved Gatan K3 direct electron detector camera.
+This direct detection device is exquisitely sensitive, produce high signal to noise images, and are ideal for high-resolution studies.